 I usually recommend not getting local currencies in advance because the exchange rates are so much better if you get the money direct from ATMs in the host country, but Egypt and my bank card did not get along.
 At all.
 I actually had to withdraw cash from my visa a couple of times which landed me interest fees, even though I paid it off asap.
 Moral of the story; consider getting some Egyptian pounds ahead of time and bring some backup USD just in case.
 Credit cards are accepted at most hotels, but are not commonly used in restaurants or local shops.

 If you listen to one of my tips, make it this one: book things in advance.
 Why?
 You will save yourself time, hassle, and money.
 Everywhere we went in Egypt, everyone just happened to be a tour guide for hire.
 Amazing!
 Sadly, many of them were hard to understand and not professionals.
-Let’s be honest, if you are coming to see Egypt and the historic temples, you want a pro who’s going to tell the stories and point out the details; these guys aren’t going to cut it.
+Let’s be honest, if you are coming to see Egypt and the historic temples, you want a pro who’s going to tell the stories and point out the details.
+The random guys you met in the street selling their services just aren’t going to cut it.

 I booked all of our tours in advance, mostly through Get Your Guide which I know uses reliable and trusted local professionals.
 They didn’t disappoint.